needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/general-setup.md

 |**Haptic Device**|Identifying the device to send haptic impulses to|
 |**Rotate and Translate Anchor**|Manipulating a selected object at a distance|

+The [XR Controller (Action-based)](xr-controller-action-based.md) component has some input action reference properties which are optional and do not need to be assigned.
+Refer to the property table in the documentation or refer to the tooltips in the Inspector window for more information.

 The Controller and Interactor have limited support for haptic feedback.
 To enable haptic feedback for an XR Controller (Action-based), specify a **Haptic Device Action** with a binding path to an active control, such as `<XRController>{LeftHand}/*`.
-To enable haptic feedback for an XR Controller (Device-based), specify a **Controller Node** that supports haptic feedback, such as **Left Hand**.
-The Interactor can then specify intensities and durations of haptic feedback to play back on select and hover.
+To enable haptic feedback for an [XR Controller (Device-based)](xr-controller-device-based.md), specify a **Controller Node** that supports haptic feedback, such as **Left Hand**.
+The Interactor can then specify intensities and durations of haptic feedback to play back on select and hover events, which is configured under Haptic Events in the Inspector window.

 The **Enable Interaction with UI GameObjects** option controls whether this XR Ray Interactor can interact with Unity UI elements in a world space canvas in the scene.
 See [UI Setup](ui-setup.md) for more information and steps for enabling UI interactivity.